Freedom (Neil Young album): Recording

-"Rockin' in the Free World" became one of Young's signature songs and a live favorite, and bookends the album in acoustic and electric variants, a stylistic choice previously featured on Rust Never Sleeps.
-An edited cut of the electric version of the song was used over the final credits of Michael Moore's film Fahrenheit 9/11 and the song was re-released as a single at the time of the film's release.
+Saturday Night Live performance

+Young would perform the songs "Rockin' in the Free World", "The Needle and the Damage Done" and "No More" live in September 1989 for the television show Saturday Night Live.
+For the performance, Young played with Poncho Sampedro, Charley Drayton and Steve Jordan.
+In concert, Young would typically play "Rockin' in the Free World" well into the set, when the band's energy is at a high.
+To achieve the same level of energy, Young worked out with his trainer 30 minutes prior to the performance.
+He explained to author Jimmy McDonough: "I had to pretend I wasn't there.
+I had a dressing room, a little place with an amp in it, in another part of the building.
+And I walked from there into Saturday Night Live—and then left.
+I developed a whole new technique for television.
+I had my trainer, and we just lifted weights and I did calisthenics to get my blood to the level it would be at after performing for an hour and twenty-five minutes—which is usually how long I'd be onstage by the time I did that song.
+To perform that song the way it’s supposed to be performed, you have to be at peak blood level."

+Comedian Dennis Miller would later say that "Rockin' in the Free World" was the single greatest performance on the show in its history.

 Reception

 Freedom has received mainly positive reviews, especially in comparison to the rest of Young's '80s work.
-AllMusic's William Ruhlmann rated the album four-and-a-half out of five stars, explaining that it "was the album Neil Young fans knew he was capable of making, but feared he would never make again."
+AllMusic's William Ruhlmann explained that it "was the album Neil Young fans knew he was capable of making, but feared he would never make again."
 He also stated that "there were tracks that harked back to [his] acoustic-based, country-tinged albums."
 Robert Christgau, writing for The Village Voice, rated it an A. He declared that it contains a combination of "the folk ditties and rock galumph that made (Young) famous" and "the Nashvillisms and horn charts that made him infamous."
 He also said "it features a bunch of good stuff about a subject almost no rocker white or black has done much with--crack".
 David Fricke of Rolling Stone rated it five out of five stars.
 He called it "the sound of Neil Young, another decade on, looking back again in anger and dread" and that it is about "the illusion of freedom" and "Young's refusal to accept that as the last word on the subject."
 Fricke summed up the review by calling it "a harsh reminder that everything still comes with a price."